-Occasionally the judges at the other end of the line have a better view of the dogs work than the sending judges.
-It is important for these co-judges to watch all the dogs work, where possible, and if they see a dog commit an eliminating or major fault, they must report back to the sending judges as soon as they are able.
-Notes must also be made for excellent dog work (e.g. taking a line on a runner, ignoring live game, etc) and should be mentioned when the judges bring their books together if it is not possible to pass on at the time.
+Occasionally the judges at the other end of the line may have a better view of a dogs work than the sending judges.
+It is important for these co-judges to watch the dogs work and, if they have seen anything that the sending judges should be made aware of, good or bad (such as taking a line or swopping game), to report back to the sending judges as soon as they are able.
 There are also occasions when game may be found when the line moves forward, resulting in dogs which were previously tried being eliminated.
-Generally gradings should never be retrospectively adjusted once written in the grid but in both these circumstances gradings may be changed.
+In both these circumstances gradings may be retrospectively adjusted.